The page has been translated by Gen AI.

 • What other issues surround the core problem?

-• What is the real cause that triggers the problem?
+• What is the real cause of that problem?

 • What should be done to prevent the problem from recurring?